gustavoalcantara/data-portfolio/README.md

 # Data Analysis Portfolio

 This is my professional data analysis portfolio.
-You can check out my work using the links below.</p>
+You can check out my work using the links below.
+You can check out my work using the links below.
+It is divided into sections. </p>

+## Visualizations

 [How do schools in Ceará perform in Mathematics?](https://info.basedosdados.org/bdletter17)